 - Have a portable radio or scanner so you can stay updated on the fire.

 - A designated emergency meeting location outside the fire or hazard area.
 This is critical to determine who has safely evacuated from the affected area.

 - Know several different escape routes from your home and community.
 Practice these often so everyone in your family is familiar in case of emergency.

 - Always keep a sturdy pair of shoes and a flashlight near your bed and handy in case of a sudden evacuation at night.

 - Keep important documents in a fireproof, safe place.
 Create password-protected digital copies.

 - Anticipate initial out-of-pocket expenses for lodging, food, gas, and more after a disaster.
-Contact Navy-Marine Corps Relief Society should you need assistance for these items.
+Contact the Navy-Marine Corps Relief Society should you need assistance with these items.
 The Society provides interest-free loans and grants for basic living expenses, emergency travel expenses, and other family emergencies for military members and their families facing financial crisis or need.

 - Do not discard cigarettes out of your car when driving.